ismaberra/goalguard/README.md

 https://github.com/vita-epfl/goalguard/assets/83677158/e19450b4-b5ca-4ec7-9876-432f6a994275

-All the files are contained in the directory Body_Joint_Extraction.

 ## III) Model

 We will now look at the model and how to use it.
 Regarding the datasets that we are using as inputs, we have two datasets : dataset_fifa and dataset_real.
 Both can be found in the Datasets folder.